This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Baked chicken quarters on a plate with rice and sauce.

-• Sometimes chicken quarters still have a few pin feathers.
-You can pull them out with your fingers or tweezers.
+Check for pin feathers: Sometimes a few remain.
+Pluck them with your fingers or tweezers.

-• Use a meat thermometer for best results.
-If you use a leave-in probe thermometer, you won’t have to open the oven door to check the temperature.
+Use a thermometer: A leave-in probe thermometer is ideal since you don’t have to open the oven door to check.

 A dish of chicken quarters.